-Introduction: Stunning Ribbon Wedding Invitations
+Introduction: DIY Ribbon Wedding Invitations

 These wedding invitations are as beautiful as they are unique!
 If you're a crafty person and want to create some of these wedding invitations, it only takes a few items and a bit of time.
 The results are worth it!